 - Adhesive elastic tape/band (minimum 80cm x 3cm)

 - First-aid Kit (band-aids, sterile dressing, roll of strapping tape, blister care, antiseptic wipes, painkillers, etc. and any relevant personal medications)

 A portable Global Positioning System (GPS) Device*, provided by the organizer.

 Racers can choose to leave support bags at the designated checkpoint(s) and baggage bags at the Finish.
 The Race organizers shall not be responsible for any loss or damage to any items in the drop bags or whatsoever.
 Racers are advised not to leave any valuable items in the drop bags.

-- Racers are required to use the drop bag provided by the event organizers as support bag and baggage bag;
+- Racers are required to use the drop bags provided by the event organizers as support bag and baggage bag;

 - All drop bags must be dropped at the designated area with the race staff;

-- Organizers will deliver the drop bags to the designated checkpoints.
-All support Bags will be transported to the Finish after operating hours of each checkpoint.
+- Event organizer will deliver the support bags and baggage bags to the designated checkpoint and Finish respectively.
+All support bags will be transported to the Finish after the closure of the checkpoint.